kuvaus/LlamaGPTJ-chat/README.md

                         load options instead from json at FNAME (default: empty/no) --load_template   FNAME
-                        load prompt template from a txt file at FNAME (default: empty/no) -m FNAME, --model FNAME
+                        load prompt template from a txt file at FNAME (default: empty/no) --save_log        FNAME
+                        save chat log to a file at FNAME (default: empty/no) -m FNAME, --model FNAME
                         model path (current: ./models/ggml-vicuna-13b-1.1-q4_2.bin)
 ```